ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 ### compensateForScale
-Animates a sprite moving into or out of an area of a page that has scaling applied.
+This motion is useful when moving a sprite into or out of an area of a page that has a css scaling transform applied.
+Ensures that the scale changes smoothly during the animation.

 ### adjustColor
 Animates the change in value of the css color attribute of a sprite, such as `rbg(211, 211, 211)`.
 The `from` argument takes a css color, otherwise it defaults to the `measuredInitial` color and animates to the default final color.